Sukhna Lake: Local lore

 The lake, which was the venue for the Asian Rowing Championships, has the longest channel for rowing and yachting events in Asia.

-Sukhna is a sanctuary for many exotic migratory birds like the Siberian duck, storks and cranes, during the winter months.
+Sukhna is a sanctuary for many migratory birds like the Siberian duck, storks and cranes, during the winter months.
 The lake has been declared a protected national wetland by the Government of India.

 During summers, there are streams of men, women, and children, from all walks of life offering voluntary service to desilt the lake bed for about three months.
 This annual ritual has been a regular feature since long ago.

 Sukhna Lake is the venue for many festive celebrations, too.
 The most popular is the Mango Festival held during the monsoons when scores of varieties of mangoes are on display.
-From time to time, time to time festivals featuring specialties from different Indian States is also held here, along with cultural performances.
+From time to time, time to time festivals featuring specialities from different Indian States are also held here, along with cultural performances.